aw-davidson/spellchecker/readme.md

 # SpellChecker

-A project inspired by Peter Norvig's essay [How to Write a Spelling Corrector](http://norvig.com/spell-correct.html)
+A project inspired by Peter Norvig's essay [How to Write a Spelling Corrector](http://norvig.com/spell-correct.html) written in modern C++ and tested with Catch2.

 On average running the correction function takes 1.4 seconds per 10 words.

-## Demo

 ```c++
 int main() {